-- employee-related expenses, such as salaries, share-based compensation, benefits and travel expense for the research and development personnel that we plan to hire: - costs allocated to us under the Services Agreement; - expenses incurred under agreements with contract research organizations, or CROs, as well as consultants that conduct preclinical studies designed to assist with the lead optimization of our product candidate; - manufacturing costs in connection with conducting preclinical studies; - · costs for sponsored research; and - depreciation expense for assets used in research and development activities.
+- employee-related expenses, such as salaries, share-based compensation, benefits and travel expense for the research and development personnel that we plan to hire; - costs allocated to us under the Services Agreements; - expenses incurred under or in connection with agreements with contract research organizations, ("CROs"), as well as consultants and other vendors that conduct or participate in clinical and nonclinical studies designed to further the development of our product candidates; - manufacturing costs in connection with conducting nonclinical studies; - · costs for sponsored research; and - depreciation expense for assets used in research and development activities.

 Research and development activities will continue to be central to our business model.
-We expect to significantly increase our research and development expenses over the next several years as we increase personnel and compensation costs and commence our potential Phase 3 programs, initiate a Phase 1 healthy-volunteer study in women followed by a Phase 2 proof-of-concept trial for MVT-602 and prepare to seek regulatory approval for our product candidates.
+We expect our research and development expenses to increase significantly over the next several years as we increase personnel and compensation costs and commence our potential Phase 3 programs, initiate a Phase 1 healthy-volunteer study in women followed by a Phase 2 proof-of-concept trial for MVT-602 and prepare to seek regulatory approval for our product candidates.
 Product candidates in later stages of clinical development, such as relugolix, generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.